zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 ![Cloudformation page](../../.gitbook/assets/deploy_stack_aws_cloudformation_intro.png)

-You will have to log in to your AWS account, review and confirm the pre-filled configuration and create the stack.
+You will have to log in to your AWS account, have permission to deploy an AWS CloudFormation script, review and confirm the pre-filled configuration and create the stack.

 ![Finalizing the new stack](../../.gitbook/assets/deploy_stack_aws_cloudformation.png)